Skip to main content

 SVD Mistakes to Avoid:

-1. Confusing U and V - Rows of V are right singular vectors (features); columns of U are left (samples)
+1. Confusing U and V - Rows of VTV^T are right singular vectors (features); columns of U are left (samples).
+Swapping them transposes the entire interpretation.

-2. Wrong Truncation - Keeping too few components loses signal; too many keeps noise
+2. Wrong Truncation - Keeping too few components loses signal; too many keeps noise.
+Use cross-validation or the singular value gap heuristic to choose k.

-3. Forgetting Scale - SVD is sensitive to feature scales; consider normalizing
+3. Forgetting Scale - SVD is sensitive to feature scales; consider normalizing.
+A feature in millions will dominate all singular vectors regardless of its actual importance.

-4. Cold Start Problem - SVD can’t recommend for new users/items with no data
+4. Cold Start Problem - SVD cannot recommend for new users/items with no data.
+New rows or columns have no representation in the latent space.

 Course Complete!